evmorov/youfollow/README.md

 Deployed to Heroku using [Heroku Buildpack for create-react-app](https://github.com/mars/create-react-app-buildpack).

+Just type `git push heroku master` and everything will work.

 ## Limitations

 - Currently only the first 30 repositories are shown.
 Need to add a pagination.